 MUSI 246 extends performance and improvisational skills in the study of a repertoire taken from funk, Latin and contemporary blues music for those students intending to enter and maintain a career as freelance musicians.
-The aim at this level is to further develop the technical foundation on your instrument established in MUSI 146 and MUSI 156, and the paper is consequently designed to broaden your playing skills in a variety of musical contexts.
+The aim at this level is to further develop the technical foundation on your instrument established in MUSI 146 and the paper is consequently designed to broaden your playing skills in a variety of musical contexts.
 The most important aim of this or any other performance paper is the question of your adaptation to teamwork, and this paper is designed to build your confidence in working in with a variety of musicians in several ensemble contexts.
 There is also an option to perform original material as an alternative to the range of set material.

 |Paper title||Contemporary Music Performance 2|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - MUSI 101 and (MUSI 146 with a grade of at least C+)

 - MusB, BPA

 - Appropriate performance and sight-reading skills are necessary.